We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 An I1 clarity grade isn’t referring to specific inclusions.
 It could have any of the following:

 - Twinning wisps

-Instead, it’s an indicator of the extent that those imperfections affect its overall quality and performance.
+Instead, it’s an indicator of the extent those blemishes affect its overall quality and appeal.

 VS2 diamonds are positioned between VS1 and SI1 on the GIA clarity scale.

-So it has more impactful inclusions than the former but less than the latter.
+So they have more impactful inclusions than the former but less than the latter.

-But to the naked eye, it’s often impossible to tell the difference.
+To the naked eye, it’s often impossible to distinguish between them.